Exploring Dense Retrieval for Dialogue Response Selection: RRS Ranking Experiment

 \subsection{RRS Ranking Test Set}

-The following steps are adopted to build the RRS ranking test set: \begin{enumerate} \item Strong baselines are used to generate 10 candidates for each conversation context in the RRS test set.
-These baselines include, but are not limited to, BM25+BERT-FP, BERT-FP, DR-BERT, and DR-BERT+BERT-FP.
-More details of these baseline models can be found in Sec. \ref{sec:full-rank-experiment}. \item 8 annotators are hired to rate these context-response pairs in terms of the quality on 1 to 5 (5 for the best).
-The details of the human labeling and the baseline models can be found in Appendix \ref{appendix_hep}. \item Four annotators that have the highest inner-agreement are selected. \item The average of their labeling scores are taken as the final correlation scores for candidates. \end{enumerate} After adopting the aforementioned steps, the RRS ranking test set is built, which contains 800 sessions, and each session consists of a multi-turn conversation context and 9 candidates on average.
+The following steps are adopted to build the RRS ranking test set that contains 800 dialogue sessions: (1) strong baselines generate 10 candidates for each context in the RRS test set, such as docTTTTTquery and DR-BERT; (2) 8 professional annotators are hired to rate these context-response pairs in terms of the quality on 1 to 5 (5 for the best); (3) the average of their labeling scores is taken as the final correlation scores for candidates.